 Camp Hinds operates a trading post, like a general store.
-The trading post offers camp t-shirts, hats, sweatshirts, postcards and stamps, souvenir items, candy, soda and toiletries.
+The trading post offers camp t-shirts, hats, sweatshirts, postcards and stamps, souvenir items, candy, soda and to iletries.
 We also offer camping equipment like flashlights, insect repellent, jackknives and much more!
-The amount of money that each Scout brings is an individual matter and should be determined by the Scout and their parent or guardian.
+The amount of money that each Scout brings is an individual matter and should be determined by the Scout and his parents.

-Chicken BBQ Tickets are available for purchase at the Trading Post starting on Sunday.
-Tickets must be purchased by noon on Tuesday to allow time for ordering food.
+Pancake Breakfast Tickets are available for purchase at the Trading Post starting on Sunday.
 Campers and leaders in camp for the week do not need to purchase tickets.
-The tickets are \$7.50 for adults and \$5.00 for siblings 12 and younger.
+The tickets are \$7.50/person.